Many activities in life involve some level of risk, but there are ways to reduce the potential harm associated with these types of activities.

 For support online and in your community to stay safer:

-bc211 is a free, confidential information service that helps you find community, government and social services in B.C.
+A free phone, text, and online search service that helps you find community, government and social services in your area.